oasis-open/openc2-jadn-software/Data/OSCAL/README.md

 > while its model instances represent the information being composed.

 A compound type definition is the compositional node in a JADN-based model.
-The compound (or "assembly") type is a container of fields, each of which has a type.
+The compound (or "assembly") type is a container of fields, each of which has a name and type.
-JADN defines five compound types based on characteristics of the contained fields: ordered/unordered, unique/non-unique, and anonymous/named:
+JADN defines five compound types based on multiplicity characteristics of its fields: ordered/unordered, unique/non-unique, and named/unnamed:
 * **Array** - ordered, non-unique value, unnamed
 * **ArrayOf** - ordered or unordered, unique or non-unique value, unnamed
 * **Map** - unordered, non-unique value, unique enumerated name
 * **MapOf** - unordered, non-unique value, unique non-enumerated name
 * **Record** - ordered, non-unique value, unique enumerated name

 Each field within a compound type can be any type, primitive or compound.
-A critical distinction between JADN and Metaschema is the definition of fields only as members of an assembly, and the ability to define the multiplicity characteristics of those fields.

 ## Comparison Process